The Inward Investment and International Taxation Review: USA

 In general, for US corporate taxpayers there is no difference in the rate of tax applied to ordinary business income as opposed to capital gains.
 As discussed below, non-US persons generally are not subject to US tax on capital gains (the main exceptions being gains related to certain US real property, including gains realised on an interest in certain domestic corporations that hold US real property, and gains realised in connection with a US trade or business, including gains realised on an interest in a partnership conducting a US trade or business).

-A US net operating loss (NOL) generally cannot be carried back but can generally be carried forward indefinitely (with special rules for insurance companies and for farming losses), subject to a limitation that the NOL used in a particular subsequent year cannot exceed 80 per cent of taxable income for such year.16 The CARES Act provided a limited exception that permits the carry-back of any NOL arising in a taxable year beginning after 31 December 2017, and before 1 January 2021, to each of the five taxable years preceding the taxable year in which the loss arises.17 The deduction of losses is limited following certain types of ownership changes.18 An ownership change is generally deemed to occur if there is a change in the stock ownership of a corporation aggregating to more than 50 percentage points over a three-year period.
+A US net operating loss (NOL) generally cannot be carried back but can generally be carried forward indefinitely (with special rules for insurance companies and for farming losses), subject to a limitation that the NOL used in a particular subsequent year cannot exceed 80 per cent of taxable income for that year.16 The deduction of losses is limited following certain types of ownership changes.17 An ownership change is generally deemed to occur if there is a change in the stock ownership of a corporation aggregating to more than 50 percentage points over a three-year period.
 In such a case, the amount of 'pre-change' NOLs that may be deducted in each future year is generally limited to an amount of income each year equal to the value of the target corporation immediately before the ownership change multiplied by the long-term tax-exempt rate of interest published by the IRS for the month of the ownership change.

-A capital loss can only offset capital gains.19 Excess capital losses may be carried back three years and forward five years.20 Because of the shorter carry-forward period for capital losses, taxpayers may seek to accelerate a capital gain to ensure that the capital loss does not expire unused.
+A capital loss can only offset capital gains.18 Excess capital losses may be carried back three years and forward five years.19 Because of the shorter carry-forward period for capital losses, taxpayers may seek to accelerate a capital gain to ensure that the capital loss does not expire unused.

-Under previous law, corporations were subject to graduated rates and an alternative minimum tax (AMT) to the extent that tax exceeded the regular corporate tax.22 The TCJA reduced the federal corporate rate and repealed the AMT such that for tax years beginning after 2017, the corporate tax rate is a flat 21 per cent rate.23
+Under previous law, corporations were subject to graduated rates and an alternative minimum tax (AMT) to the extent that tax exceeded the regular corporate tax.21 The TCJA reduced the federal corporate rate and repealed the AMT such that, for tax years beginning after 2017, the corporate tax rate is a flat 21 per cent rate.22

-The most significant taxing authority for non-US taxpayers is the IRS, a division of the US Treasury Department.27 States and local jurisdictions, such as counties and cities, may impose additional taxes.
+The most significant taxing authority for non-US taxpayers is the IRS, a division of the US Treasury Department.26 States and local jurisdictions, such as counties and cities, may impose additional taxes.

 In general, there is no regular audit cycle.
 Special audit regimes may apply.
 For example, certain eligible taxpayers may be part of the compliance assurance process (CAP), which allows compliant taxpayers to resolve certain issues on an expedited basis, with the taxpayer and the IRS agreeing to the treatment of items by the time the tax return is filed, or shortly thereafter.
 The IRS expanded the CAP programme in 2011 to include pre-CAP (readying taxpayers to enter the CAP programme) and post-CAP (a maintenance stage for taxpayers with a low-compliance risk and low controversy rate) stages of the process.
 Certain large corporations may also be under continuous audit.
 Although no specific length of time is used for audit cycles, US corporations, for example, are typically audited for two to four taxable years at any one time.